runtimeverification/rdao-smc/README.md

     ---- may be higher or lower than this initial value.
 The value
     ---- can be specified as an absolute value (e.g. 10000) or as a
     ---- multiple of the size of the proposers list #CYCLE-LENGTH
-    ---- (e.g. 100 * #CYCLE-LENGTH)
+    ---- (e.g. 500 * #CYCLE-LENGTH)
-    eq #INIT-VLIST-SIZE = 100 * #CYCLE-LENGTH .
+    eq #INIT-VLIST-SIZE = 500 * #CYCLE-LENGTH .

     ---- Maximum seed value: this is fixed to the maximum allowed by
     ---- Maude's implementaion of the (pseudo-)random function random() eq #MAX-SEED-VALUE = 4294967295 .

-    ---- Probability of a validator being compromized (controlled by the
+    ---- Probability of a validator being compromised (controlled by the
     ---- attacker), e.g. 0.2 means that, on average, 20% of validators are
     ---- attacker-controlled
-    eq #ATTACK-PROB = 0.2 .
+    eq #ATTACK-PROB = 0.1 .

     ---- The score function the attacker is trying to optimize for.
     ---- There are two score functions:
-    ---- 1. countCompromized(L): which counts the total number of
+    ---- 1. countCompromised(L): which counts the total number of
-    ----    compromized proposers among the proposers list L (regardless
+    ----    compromised proposers among the proposers list L (regardless
     ----    of where they actually appear in L).
 For example, assuming
-    ----    only proposers v(3), v(5) and v(6) are compromized, we have
+    ----    only proposers v(3), v(5) and v(6) are compromised, we have
-    ----    countCompromized(1 .
+    ----    countCompromised(1 .
 2 .
 3 .
 4 .
 5 .
 6) = 3.
-    ---- 2. countCompromizedTail(L): which counts the number of
+    ---- 2. countCompromisedTail(L): which counts the number of
-    ----    compromized proposers occupying the tail of the list L (the
+    ----    compromised proposers occupying the tail of the list L (the
-    ----    length of the compromized tail of the list).
+    ----    length of the compromised tail of the list).
 For instance,
     ----    for the example above, we have
-    ----    countCompromizedTail(1 .
+    ----    countCompromisedTail(1 .
 2 .
 3 .
 4 .
 5 .
 6) = 2 (since
-    ----    the comprimized tail consists of v(5) and v(6)).
+    ----    the compromised tail consists of v(5) and v(6)).
-    ---- 0 denotes countCompromized, while 1 denotes countCompromizedTail
+    ---- 0 denotes countCompromised, while 1 denotes countCompromisedTail
     eq #SCORE-FUNCTION = 0 .

-    ---- Lower bound on what the attacker considers sufficient control
-    ---- on the list of proposers of the next round (the minimum score it
-    ---- would want to achieve - given the current seed - to claim success).
-    ---- This bound (or score) is given in terms of the number of proposers
-    ---- it controls computed in a particular way (depending on the
-    ---- attacker's strategy).
-For example, if the attacker's strategy is to
-    ---- maximize the total number of compromized proposers in the next
-    ---- round, then a value of 1 for #MIN-ATTACK-SCORE would mean that
-    ---- a seed that results in controling at least 1 proposer is a good
-    ---- seed.
-If the strategy is to maximize the length of the compromized
-    ---- tail of the proposers list, then 1 would mean that having a
-    ---- non-empty tail that is controled by the attacker is a success
-    ---- (regardless if there were other compromized proposers that are not
-    ---- part of the compromized tail).
-    eq #MIN-ATTACK-SCORE = 1 .

     ---- One-way message transmission delay (0.0 means instantaneous
     ---- message delivery, and thus synchrnous communication).